The Tennis Podcast

 The Tennis Podcast is a podcast about tennis.
 It began production in 2012 with weekly shows throughout the year.
-During the four annual Grand Slam tennis tournaments - the Australian Open, French Open, Wimbledon and the US Open, the podcast airs daily.
+During the four annual Grand Slam tennis tournaments – the Australian Open, French Open, Wimbledon Championships and the US Open, the podcast airs daily.
 It is presented by tennis broadcasters David Law, Catherine Whitaker and Matthew Roberts with discussion about recent tennis news and results, and upcoming matches and tournaments.
 It also features interviews, and during the pandemic it ran a series called Tennis Re-Lived in the absence of live tennis.

 Interviews

 The podcast interviews tennis players and coaches, and other guests.
 Andy Murray appeared in 2016 and described his first experience of fatherhood.
-Football coach Jose Mourinho said he shed tears when Murray won Wimbledon.
+Football coach José Mourinho said he shed tears when Murray won Wimbledon.
 Former footballer David Beckham talked about how his son Romeo had quit football to play tennis.
-In 2019 and 2020, it featured interviews with Chris Evert, Marion Bartoli, Larry Stefanki, Janko Tipsarevic and Yannick Noah.
-American broadcaster Mary Carillo has become a frequent guest.
+In 2019 and 2020, it featured interviews with Chris Evert, Marion Bartoli, Larry Stefanki, Janko Tipsarević and Yannick Noah.
+American tennis player Pam Shriver and broadcaster Mary Carillo have become frequent guests.